-- (a) First Degree.
-A person commits first degree arson when that person: - (1) Knowingly starts a fire, or causes an explosion, that damages or destroys a dwelling or building; - (2) Reckless as to the fact that a person who is not a participant in the crime is present in the dwelling or building; and - (3) The fire or explosion, in fact, causes death or serious bodily injury to any person who is not a participant in the crime. - (b) Second Degree.
-A person commits second degree arson when that person: - (1) Knowingly starts a fire, or causes an explosion, that damages or destroys a dwelling or building; - (2) Reckless as to the fact that the fact that a person who is not a participant in the crime is present in the dwelling or building. - (c) Third Ddegree.
-A person commits third degree arson when that person knowingly starts a fire, or causes an explosion, that damages or destroys a dwelling or building. - (d) Affirmative Ddefenses.
-It is an affirmative defense to liability under subsection (c) of this section the commission of third degree arson, which the actor must prove by a preponderance of the evidence, that the person actor, in fact, hasd-a valid blasting permit issued by the District Of Columbia Fire and Emergency Medical Services Department, and complied with all the rules and regulations governing the use of such a permit. - (e) Penalties. - (1) First degree arson is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree arson is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree arson is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (f) Definitions.
-The terms "knowingly" and "reckless" have the meanings specified in RCC § 22E-206; and the term "in fact" has the meaning specified in RCC § 22E-207; the terms "actor," "building," "dwelling," "person," and "serious bodily injury" have the meanings specified in RCC § 22E-701; and the term "person" has the meaning specified in RCC § 22E-2002.
+- (a) First degree.
+A person commits first degree arson when that person: - (1) Knowingly starts a fire, or causes an explosion, that damages or destroys a dwelling or building; - (2) Reckless as to the fact that a person who is not a participant in the crime is present in the dwelling or building; and - (3) The fire or explosion, in fact, causes death or serious bodily injury to any person who is not a participant in the crime. - (b) Second degree.
+A person commits second degree arson when that person: - (1) Knowingly starts a fire, or causes an explosion, that damages or destroys a dwelling or building; - (2) Reckless as to the fact that the fact that a person who is not a participant in the crime is present in the dwelling or building. - (c) Third degree.
+A person commits third degree arson when that person knowingly starts a fire, or causes an explosion, that damages or destroys a dwelling or building. - (d) Affirmative defenses.
+It is an affirmative defense to liability under subsection (c) of this section that the person, in fact, has a valid blasting permit issued by the District of Columbia Fire and Emergency Medical Services Department, and complied with all the rules and regulations governing the use of such a permit. - (e) Penalties. - (1) First degree arson is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree arson is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree arson is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (f) Definitions.
+The terms "knowingly" and "reckless" have the meanings specified in RCC § 22E-206; and the term "in fact" has the meaning specified in RCC §